 Hard credit checks from multiple lenders — from around 14 days to up to 45 days — will usually count as just one inquiry, depending on the credit scoring model used.
 To minimize the impact to your credit scores as you shop for rates, it’s a good idea to get all of your preapprovals within that 14- to 45-day window.

 When your application is complete, you’ll typically receive a decision, sometimes in a matter of minutes.
 In some cases, a lender may need to contact you for more information before it can make a decision.

 Get multiple offers

 Accepting the first price a dealership offers you on a car may not be recommended, nor is it wise to take the first loan offer you get.
 Loan features that affect how much you’ll pay over the life of the loan (such as interest rates and loan terms) vary, so it’s worth getting preapprovals from at least a few lenders.

-Check out what banks, credit unions and online lenders have to offer and compare each offer carefully.
+Check out what car loans from banks, credit unions and online lenders have to offer and compare each offer carefully.
 If you skip this part of the process, you won’t know if you could have gotten a better deal somewhere else, and you may end up paying more than you need to.
 By having multiple offers from different lenders, you can compare them to ensure you’re getting a rate with terms that fit your budget.